 '

-DECLARE SUB Triald (q AS INTEGER, p AS INTEGER, c AS LONG)
+DECLARE SUB Triald (ByVal q AS SHORT, ByVal p AS SHORT, ByVal c AS LONG)

 '